 Only the best laminate floors receive NALFA certification, so considering this certification is a great way to decide how to choose laminate flooring that will serve your home well year after year.

 Laminate Flooring Today

-Laminate flooring remains a popular choice for consumers — a low maintenance, durable alternative to traditional hardwood floors.
+Laminate flooring history has lead us up to its recognition today as a popular choice for consumers — a low maintenance, durable alternative to traditional hardwood floors.
 Tongue-and-groove edges fit together with a click-locking system, a process that makes them easy for homeowners to install themselves.
 You don’t need to use nails or glues: Snap the floorboards together, tap them into place with a hammer or tapping block, and you’re good to go.

 Installers don’t need special skills, and the installation process uses tools most homeowners already have.
 Since installing laminate flooring is easy, some home decorating experts believe this flooring type helped to fuel the focus on DIY around the home.

 While the installation process is relatively simple, you need to keep a few points in mind.
 First, pay careful attention to the floor design as you install the floor.
 Experts suggest laying out your laminate floorboards first to make sure you like the look before locking the boards in place.

 If you don’t feel completely comfortable installing your own laminate floorboards, you can enlist the help of a professional.
 In most cases, a contractor will also be responsible for any installation issues that occur after your laminate floorboards are installed.
 However, professionals can be pricy.
 Consider your own DIY abilities, the cost of labor, and the time your project might take when deciding whether to use professional floor installers.

 Taking Laminate Flooring Beyond the Kitchen